-The FCC Group Purchasing Regulations, specifically the Purchasing Manual, include the supplier approval and evaluation processes applicable to activities subcontracted to third parties.
-These processes are developed in a specific procedure and are supported by IT tools.
+The FCC Group's Procurement Regulations include the supplier approval and assessment processes applicable to activities subcontracted to third parties.
+These processes are developed in specific procedures and are supported by IT tools.

 With regard to significant outsourced activities with an impact on the financial statements, the FCC Group has outsourced the provision of management services for its IT and telecommunications infrastructures, and also the support of the main corporate applications.
-The Information Systems and Technologies Division has a standard that defines the security criteria in terms of outsourcing to external companies, and specific procedures for the control of outsourced services through the contractual regulation of the following aspects:

-- Governance mechanisms and service monitoring - Audits, inspections and service reviews - Service level management - Monitoring and control of services performed by third parties that affect ISO 27001 certifications
+The Information Systems and Technologies Division has a standard that defines the security criteria in the contracting of external companies, and specific procedures for the control of outsourced services through the contractual regulation of aspects such as governance mechanisms and monitoring of the service, the performance of audits, inspections and reviews, the establishment and monitoring of service levels and the control of services performed by third parties that affect 27001 certifications.